astramieri/oracle-forms/docs/forms_module_types.md

 A Forms application consists or many modules (or files).

-A module is a major component of your application and is the basis for storage and ownership.
+A module is a major component of a Form application and is the basis for storage and ownership.
 A module owns the objects that it contains.

 A Forms module can be of the following types:
 - **Form**